mlilien/bb-cplusplus/README.md

 dobi should only be used via the `dobi.sh` script, because there important variables are set and the right scripts are included.

-By default six dobi resources are predefined:
+By default seven dobi resources are predefined:

 ```sh
 ./dobi.sh build    # build the building block